-(40) Upon enrolment, a student shall provide the Director, Student Experience Team with an address for the mailing of all official correspondence.
-A student is expected to notify in writing the Director, Student Experience Team of any change of address within no more than five (5) working days of the change.
-The University will not accept responsibility if official correspondence fails to reach a student who has not notified the Director, Student Experience Team of a change of address.
+(40) Upon enrolment, a student shall provide the Director, Student Administration Services with an address for the mailing of all official correspondence.
+A student is expected to notify in writing the Director, Student Administration Services of any change of address within no more than five (5) working days of the change.
+The University will not accept responsibility if official correspondence fails to reach a student who has not notified the Director, Student Administration Services of a change of address.

 (41) A student who has enrolled for a study period may vary their enrolment by adding or withdrawing from individual units.
-Students may only add or withdraw from units in the manner prescribed by the Director, Student Experience Team.
+Students may only add or withdraw from units in the manner prescribed by the Director, Student Administration Services.
 Students are required to manage their study plan as prescribed by University Rules, Policies and Guidelines.

 (42) A student may enrol in additional units in a study period without penalty or special approval subject to the following:

 (43) Where the student proposes to add the unit after the final day of week 2 of the specified study period has passed, units may be added to their enrolment in the study period subject to the following:

 (44) A student will not be permitted to add units to their enrolment in a study period after the census date for that study period has passed.
 In cases where special circumstances, which were beyond the student's control, prevented the student from properly enrolling, the Director, Student Administration Services may consider retrospective enrolment if the student can demonstrate that a lack of enrolment in that study period would cause them to suffer a significant disadvantage.
 Approval is not automatic and will be subject to the following: